critocrito/sugarcube/packages/plugin-googlesheets/README.md

 ## Authentication

 This plugin uses the Google API Oauth.
-This means you have to

 In order to use this plugin you need the following:

 - A [Google account](https://gmail.com).
 - A spreadsheet ID.
 Logged in as your user, create a new spreadsheet, and copy